 Dr Christoph Schneider, MA (King’s College London), Staatsexamen (University of Zürich), Ph.D.
 (University of Zürich), is Academic Director and joined the Institute in 2010.
 Contact details: E-mail email@example.com, Telephone 01223 741 440.
 His research interests include:

-Razvan Porumb is Assistant Lecturer and Development Officer of the Institute and is currently studying towards a PhD offered by Anglia Ruskin University through the Institute for Orthodox Christian Studies and the Cambridge Theological Federation, on the topic of Orthodox participation in ecumenical contexts.
-Razvan has previously completed an MA in Pastoral Theology (also through IOCS/CTF), writing his research thesis on 'Deification and Spiritual Life in Orthodox Pastoral Theology.'
+Dr Razvan Porumb is Assistant Lecturer and Development Officer of the Institute.
+He has recently taken his doctorate through the Institute for Orthodox Christian Studies and the Cambridge Theological Federation - a degree awarded by Anglia Ruskin University - on the topic of 'Orthodoxy and Ecumenism.
+Towards Active Metanoia'.
+Razvan had previously completed an MA in Pastoral Theology (also through IOCS/CTF), writing his research thesis on 'Deification and Spiritual Life in Orthodox Pastoral Theology.'
 He previously worked for the Metropolitanate of Moldavia and Bucovina (Iasi, Romania) as editor and translator of theological literature - an activity he enjoyed for almost nine years.
-Razvan has had a special interest in ecumenism, being involved in various ecumenical milieux and more recently spending a year as an Intern with the World Council of Churches (Geneva, Switzerland) before coming to Cambridge.
+Razvan has always had a special interest in ecumenism, being involved in various ecumenical milieux and projects.

 Revd Dragos Herescu is Assistant Lecturer and Secretary of the Institute.
 He is an alumni of the Institute, having completed the MA in Pastoral Theology some years ago.
 He later graduated an MPhil in Theology with the Divinity Faculty, University of Cambridge.
 He is currently undertaking doctoral research with Durham University, exploring the secularisation paradigm in the social and religious context of Eastern Orthodoxy, with particular focus on Romania.
 Apart from administrative duties, Revd Dragos is also teaching at undergraduate level on the degree programmes offered through the Institute and the Cambridge Theological Federation.
 He serves for 'St John the Evangelist' Romanian Orthodox parish in Cambridge and, as part of the Institute's liturgical life, leads our small Byzantine choir.
 Before coming to Cambridge, Revd Dragos worked for the Metropolitanate of Moldova and Bucovina (Iasi, Romania) as administrator and later as project officer responsible with accessing funds from the European Union for social assistance and cultural projects.